FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 ### Results

-You will be able to find daily-updated results <a href="Results and more" target="_self">in the results tab</a> soon.
+You will be able to find daily-updated results <a href="statistics" target="_self">in the results tab</a> soon.

 ### Scheduling process and statistics

-For the nerds amongst you we've laid out how we are generating the (sub- and main) teams and each sport's schedules <a href="Results and more" target="_self">here</a>; in short, they are chosen almost completely randomly while trying to have an equal number of players for each sport.
+For the nerds amongst you we've laid out how we are generating the (sub- and main) teams and each sport's schedules <a href="statistics" target="_self">here</a>; in short, they are chosen almost completely randomly while trying to have an equal number of players for each sport.
 We've only made minor adjustments to account for cases where our algorithm failed.

 ## Late sign-ups